 Gestational Diabetes

 Diabetes in pregnancy is called Gestational Diabetes Mellitus or GDM.
 It is diagnosed through urine and blood tests and needs specialist input during your pregnancy.
 Diabetes screening is offered as part of the first antenatal blood test and again around 24-28 weeks.
 Each time you visit your midwife you will be invited to do a urine test for sugar in your urine.
-There is more information on diabetes in pregnancy testing here.
-It is your choice if you undertake Gestational Diabetes Screening during pregnancy.

 Advanced maternal age

 Women who are over 35 years of age during pregnancy are considered to have Advanced Maternal Age (or AMA).
 AMA has been associated with adverse pregnancy outcomes including an increase rate of stillbirth, and this risk goes up for women over 40 years.
 However, the rate of stillbirth for New Zealand women over age 40 remains very low at 3.4/1000 births and can be modified by parity (number of previous pregnancies) and general health.
 Latest guidelines recommend that for women 35-39 years, age alone is not an indication for early induction of labour, but further assessment of the baby’s wellbeing (CTG, ultrasound scan) can be done from 40 weeks if you choose.
-For women over 40 years of age an induction of labour may be offered from 40 weeks gestation.
-It is your choice what monitoring of your baby you choose to have and at what stage an induction is considered, this decision should be made in consultation with your LMC.
+For women over 40 years of age, an induction of labour may be offered from 40 weeks gestation.
+It is your choice what monitoring of your baby you choose to have and at what stage an induction is considered.
+This decision should be made in consultation with your LMC.

 Stillbirth

-A baby born not living after 20 weeks of pregnancy is called a stillbirth and about 1 in every 200 pregnancies in Aotearoa ends in a stillbirth.
+A baby born not living after 20 weeks of pregnancy is called a stillbirth.
+About 1 in every 200 pregnancies in Aotearoa ends in a stillbirth.
 Losing a baby is a very sad and challenging thing to go through and you may have a variety of emotions.
 It is important to get the help and support you need if you go through a stillbirth.
 Information about stillbirth and support can be found here and your LMC should offer you ongoing support.
 It is important to talk to your midwife or doctor about your feelings and how you are coping with the loss of your baby.

 Birth